 Tenerife is the largest of Spain’s Canary Islands, which lie off the coast of West Africa.
 The island, which sits in the Atlantic Ocean, attracts around 5 million visitors each year who head there for its all-year-round sunny climate.

-Apart from year-round sunshine, the holidaymaker is also drawn to Tenerife for its world-class golf courses, shopping centres, beaches and nightlife.
+Apart from year-round sunshine, the holidaymaker is also drawn to Tenerife for its world-class golf courses, shopping centers, beaches and nightlife.

 Other than tourism, fishing makes up a large part of Tenerife’s economy.
 Just stand on the quay and wait for the fishing boats to return with their catch and you’ll see how rich these waters are.
 Almost every restaurant on the island offers fresh fish daily.

 If you plan on fishing whilst you’re in Tenerife, you can either take a trip on a charter boat or simply go it alone.

 There are many fishing charter boats available around the island, where you can book anything from a couple of hours reef fishing where you’ll look to catch Snapper, Grouper and Barracuda, or up to eight hours deep-sea fishing trips where you’ll do battle with species like Marlin, Tuna and Wahoo.

 Tenerife Light Rock Fishing Setup